Social media and real estate brokerage: a few ground rules

 - and finally, like any other Internet user, be moderate in his remarks and respectful of the rights of other people.

-For his part, the executive officer of a real estate or mortgage brokerage agency is responsible for supervising the activities of his agency’s brokers.
+For his part, the executive officer of a real estate brokerage agency is responsible for supervising the activities of his agency’s brokers.
 Among other things, he must ensure that brokers follow clear rules when using social media.

 Do you have any questions?
 Do not hesitate to contact the Info OACIQ information centre.